mahi101101/diwaliWishes/README.md

 ## Description

 "Diwali Wishes" is a project aimed at providing a modern and innovative approach to sending and receiving Diwali greetings.
-With this platform, users can create and send personalized digital Diwali wishes to their friends and family.

 ## Installation